React95/React95/README.md

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->

+Windows and all associated images are the property of the Microsoft Corp and are not covered by this license.

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!